-Crowdin is a cloud-based localization management platform for agile teams, which simplifies and streamlines the translation of mobile apps, games, websites, emails, docs, blogs, and more.
-The platform has an API, CLI, and webhooks that can be used to automate most of the manual actions.
-Crowdin also has in-built integrations with 150+ tools and several features to make the mobile app localization process clear and smooth.
+Crowdin is a localization management platform for agile teams, which simplifies and streamlines the translation of mobile apps, games, websites, emails, docs, blogs, and more.
+The platform has an API, CLI, in-built integrations with 150+ tools and several features to make the mobile app localization process clear and smooth.

 A professional platform for localization (team, chat, export, API) with the possibility of professional translation.
 Lokalise allows you to manage app localization either on your own or with a team of collaborators.
 Built for developers, Lokalise offers features such as inline translation suggestions, project chat, webhooks export, and an API.